-A funeral mass will be held in June in the chapel at Lambeth House.
-In lieu of flowers, please consider a donation to the Lambeth House Foundation at 150 Broadway Street New Orleans, LA 70118.
+Rosemary Gomez Leingang Peppo will be honored at a funeral service on June 28 in the chapel at Lambeth House 150 Broadway Street New Orleans 70118.
+Visitation will be held from 12:30-1:30, followed by mass, burial and reception.
+In lieu of flowers, please consider a donation to Lambeth Foundation 150 Broadway Street New Orleans, LA 70118.

 Rosemary Gomez Leingang Peppo, age 96, died peacefully on Saturday April 27,2019.
 Rosemary was born in Cape Gracias a dios, Nicaragua on December 10, 1922.
 From her early days, Rosemary’s life was an adventure.
 At age five, as the Nicaraguan government was preparing to seize her family’s timber farm and after the tragic death of her father, Rosemary, her mother and younger brother were forced to flee to the safety of the United States.